How To Grow Carolina Reaper Peppers From Seed to Harvest

 Follow these steps to germinate Carolina reapers:

-1. Pre-moisten soil.
-Seed starter mix is a light and fluffy mixture, perfect for young seedlings to form healthy roots.
-Pour enough seed starter mix into a bowl and slowly add filtered water, mixing as you go.
+- Pre-moisten soil.
+Pour enough potting soil into a bowl and slowly add water, mixing as you go.
 The mix is at the right moisture when it sticks together when squeezed, but doesn’t drip water.

-2. Fill seed cells.
+- Fill seed cells.
 Add the prepared mix to your seed cells, compressing with your fingers.
-Don’t over-compact, but don’t be too gentle, you should feel some resistance.
+Don’t over-compact, but don’t be too gentle.
+You should feel some resistance.
 The soil should be filled to the top of each cell.

-3. Add 1-2 seeds per cell.
+- Add 1-2 seeds per cell.
 Drop 1-2 Carolina reaper seeds onto the surface of the soil in each cell.
-Planting multiple can help ensure at least one of the seeds sprouts (if both sprout, you will pluck the weaker one later).
+Planting multiple helps ensure at least one of the seeds sprouts (if both sprout, you will pluck the weaker one later).

-4. Push seeds 1/4″ deep.
+- Push seeds 1/4″ deep.
 Using a pencil tip or similar, push each seed about 1/4″ into the soil.
-Cover the seed with surrounding soil, and pat it down gently.
+Cover the seed with surrounding soil and pat it down gently.

-5. Moisten the seed.
-Using a spray bottle, spritz the soil several times to ensure the seeds are all well moistened.
-Keeping the seeds wet until they sprout is crucial!
+- Moisten the seed.
+Using a spray bottle, spritz the soil several times to ensure the seeds are all well-moistened.
+Keeping the seeds wet until they sprout is important!

-6. Cover the seed cells.
-Using a humidity dome (you can make your own or use something purpose built), cover the planted seed cells.
+- Cover the seed cells.
+Using a humidity dome (you can make your own or a plastic lid), cover the seed trays.
 This will prevent too much evaporation from happening, preventing the seeds from drying out.

 It can feel anti-climactic after planting seeds, but you’ll just have to trust in mother nature!
 The seeds want to grow, and if you are attentive and patient, they will.